Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 1. If the field or property is annotated with [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html), the system applies the attribute's properties to the Control item.
 Some special defaults apply in this case:
     * If no [`offset`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_offset) is set and the attribute is applied to a field, [`offset`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_offset) defaults to the offset of the field.
     * If no [`name`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_name) is set, it defaults to the name of the property/field.
-    * If no [`layout`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_layout) is set, it is inferred from the type of the field/property.
+    * If no [`layout`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_layout) is set, the system infers it from the type of the field/property.
-2. If the field or property has a struct type which implements [`IInputStateTypeInfo`](../api/UnityEngine.InputSystem.LowLevel.IInputStateTypeInfo.html), the field is considered to be an embedded [state struct](#using-a-state-structure) and the field or property will be recursed into to gather Controls from it.
+2. If the field or property has a struct type which implements [`IInputStateTypeInfo`](../api/UnityEngine.InputSystem.LowLevel.IInputStateTypeInfo.html), the field is considered to be an embedded [state struct](#using-a-state-structure) and the system recurses into the field or property to gather Controls from it.
 3. Otherwise, if the type of the field or property is based on [`InputControl`](../api/UnityEngine.InputSystem.InputControl.html), the system adds a [Control item](#control-items) similar to case 1) when the member is annotated with [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html).

 #### Using a state structure

-When implementing support for a new Input Device, there's usually an existing data format in which input for the Device is received.
+When you implement support for a new Input Device, there's usually an existing data format in which input for the Device is received.
 The easiest way to add support for the given data format is to describe it with a C# struct annotated with [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html).

 ```CSharp
 public struct MyDeviceState : IInputStateTypeInfo